 Scholars need a community of people with whom they can share ideas and grow intellectually.
 We aim to help scholars establish new contacts and collaborations, self-organize in ways that support their work best.

-The seminar from the sixth anniversary of the founding of the Institute provides an in-depth overview of our principles and values.
+This 2018 seminar from the sixth anniversary of the founding of the Institute provides an in-depth overview of our principles and values.